johnnysclai/PoreNet/README.md

 ```

 ### Requirements
-- Python3, and install the required library using pip.
+- Python3, and install the required libraries using pip.
 ```bash
 pip install -r requirements.txt
 ```